igrafx/KNIME-Mining-connector/howto.md

 ### Download Anaconda

-To be able to use Python in Knime, Anaconda must be installed, otherwise Python nodes will not be accessible and it will be impossible to use the iGrafx Knime Mining Connector.
+To be able to use Python in Knime, Anaconda must be installed, otherwise Python nodes will not be accessible, and it will be impossible to use the iGrafx Knime Mining Connector.

 You can download Anaconda [here](https://www.anaconda.com/download).